 An aspiring art director can choose from several different postsecondary degrees; Bachelor of Arts or Bachelor of Fine Arts degrees are the most common.
 A graphic design specialization or concentration can provide a good foundation for a career in publications or advertising.
 Typical courses include graphic design, drawing, photography and typography.
 Since many employers look for artists with website development skills, students can pursue courses that teach HTML and web design.

 The BLS states that employers seek art directors who have at least several years of work experience.
 In order to become entry-level designers and gain that experience, workers often are required to present a portfolio along with their job application in order to show clients their artistic abilities.
 Applicants with the best prospects display a strong foundation in the arts and computer skills.

 Early in their careers, artists can gain experiences and develop professional traits that will be needed to advance to director-level jobs.
 For instance, employers value art directors who are comfortable working with upper management, who show exceptional people skills and who regularly demonstrate creativity in projects.
 Art directors must be flexible under pressure, and they also must be able to complete projects in a timely manner.
 Because they are often in charge of creative developments, art directors must also demonstrate strong leadership qualities.

-In 2015, the BLS stated that most art directors made $47,320 to $172,900 per year.
+In 2018, the BLS stated that most art directors made $52,160 to $172,570 per year.
 The metropolitan areas reported to have the most of these professionals working in them that year included New York City, Los Angeles, Chicago, San Francisco and Portland.
 The BLS anticipates a slower-than-average one percent increase in art director jobs from 2018 to 2028.

 When a company needs art work produced, art directors oversee that production.
 They may work on website content, advertisements or publications.
 Since they may oversee a group of artists or employees, they need strong leadership and organizational skills.